muchmala/muchmala/README.md

         sudo bin/muchmala

+Vagrant is pre-configured to give your VM an IP address of 33.33.33.15.
-You can now check if Muchmala is running by opening `http://33.33.33.15/` in your browser.
+This way you can now check if Muchmala is running by opening `http://33.33.33.15/` in your browser.

 Installation (AWS)
 ------------------